TheCvarGroup/passcore/README.md

 - **🛠️ Developer Experience** - Modern tooling and faster development cycles
 - **🔮 Future-Proof** - Built on current industry standards for 2025+

-You can check [the wiki section](https://github.com/unosquare/passcore/wiki) for additional content related to development of this project.

 ### Features